augusthottie/university-data-story/Data cleaning/Datacleaning_steps.md

 To clean the data, you can follow these steps using Python and related libraries:

+## Setting up your environment

+This assumes you already have jupyter notebook installed on your machine.
+If by any chance it's not yet installed, you can get it [here](https://www.anaconda.com/download).

+1. In the terminal of your choice, type this command to create your conda environment: conda env create -f data_science.yml

+2. Activate the environment: conda activate sds_python

+3. Finally type jupyter notebook to launch the jupyter server

 ## Merge all files

 - If you have multiple data files to be cleaned, you can use a library like Pandas to read and merge them into a single DataFrame.